-“Hateful to me as the gates of Hades is that man who hides one thing in his heart and speaks another” wrote Homer in his timeless epic Iliad, which is considered as the invaluable pillar of ancient Greek literature.
+“Hateful to me as the gates of Hades is that man who hides one thing in his heart and speaks another” wrote Homer in his timeless epic Iliad, which is considered as a pillar of ancient Greek literature.
 This outstanding masterpiece, presumed to be written around 700-800 BC, is set during the Trojan War, the ten year siege of Troy by the allied Greek kingdoms under the rule of Agamemnon.
 The myth begins with the beauty contest between Aphrodite, Athena and Hera.
-Aphrodite promises the jurist, Paris that should he elect her as the winner of the contest, then …
+Aphrodite promises the jurist, Paris that should he elect her as the winner of the contest, then he …

 Year: 2020

 It is necessary, for the sake of the forward march of the human race, that there should be proud lessons of courage.
-The legendary French writer and poet Victor Hugo (1802-1885), in his eternal book Les Misérables, recites the nature of hesitation and indecision likening to a cat’s pause : Everyone has noticed the taste which cats have for pausing and lounging between the two leaves of a half-shut door.
+The legendary French writer and poet Victor Hugo (1802-1885), in his eternal book Les Misérables, portrays the nature of hesitation and indecision likening to a cat’s pause : Everyone has noticed the taste which cats have for pausing and lounging between the two leaves of a half-shut door.
 Who is there who has not said to a cat : ‘Do come in !’
 There are men who, when an incident stands half-open before them, have the …

-“God is very subtle, but he is not malicious.” –Einstein Nobel winning Professor of Physics Charles H. Townes (1915-2015) explains why he believes that science and religion may ultimately converge : Some consider science and religion as fundamentally different domains in their techniques and rendering a just direct confrontation between the two impossible.
+God is very subtle, but he is not malicious. –Einstein Nobel winning Professor of Physics Charles H. Townes (1915-2015) explains why he believes that science and religion may ultimately converge : Some consider science and religion as fundamentally different domains in their techniques and rendering a just direct confrontation between the two impossible.
 Others find refuge in one of the two fields and consider the other as contingent or even harmful.
 To me science and religion are both universal, and very similar.
 The goal of science is to discover the order in the universe and to understand through it, …

 Once upon a time, a king had three daughters.
 The beauty of the youngest, Psyche, ψυχή was beyond description.
 The fame of her beauty was spread all around that people from other countries would come to see her, and were fascinated by what they saw.
 In her praise, they sang odes to her and surrendered her with chaplets.
 So much so that even the altars of Venus were abandoned.
 Offended by the growing exaltation of a young mortal, Venus exclaimed : “ She shall not seize my divine honors for I will give her cause to repent of …